Be a Vendor

 Not sure if your business fits?
 Send me an email and we can chat!

-I look for businesses that have a unique brand identity and identifiable products - products that make you go, “Oh!
+I look for businesses that have a distinct brand and identifiable products - products that make you go, “Oh!
 That’s So and So’s product!”

 If you make lots of different types of products, make sure they feel cohesive and recognizable as YOU.
 YOUR brand.
-YOUR designs.
-Not something copied or inspired by other artists or generic designs on Pinterest or something.
+YOUR designs - not something copied or inspired by other artists or generic designs on Canva or Pinterest or something.
 I’m looking for businesses that stand out and push the creative envelope.

 The more niched down you are in your field, the better.
 Meaning, it’s ok if you make lots of things, but make sure they are intentional.
 If you’re a stationer and you decide to make candles (for example), it should feel on purpose and as an enhancement to your brand, not just because you can - especially if it’s a product that is already an oversaturated product type.